-APEC Leaders have pledged to help secure the region's people and its economic, trade, investment and financial systems from terrorist attack or abuse and trade-based money laundering.
+APEC Leaders have pledged to help secure the region's people and its economic, trade, investment and financial systems from terrorist attacks or abuse and trade-based money laundering.
 Their commitments to undertake individual and joint actions to counter terrorism are expressed in two principle statements—the 2001 APEC Leaders Statement on Counter-Terrorism and the 2002 Statement on Fighting Terrorism and Promoting Growth—and in every subsequent annual Leaders' Declaration.

 Bearing in mind Leaders' instructions to monitor progress and build capacity in counter-terrorism, the APEC Counter-Terrorism Task Force was established in May 2003 to:

 - Coordinate the implementation of Leaders' Statements and commitments on fighting terrorism and enhancing human security